Philiprex/L2-BL-10/README.md

 # L2-BL 10: Last Two Digit Benford's Law Analysis for Election Data

 Code for *"A Novel Benford-Based Approach for Detecting Statistical Anomalies in Precinct-Level Election Data"* by Philip Eigen, Steven J. Miller, and Kevin Dayaratna.
+The work was [originally published](https://doi.org/10.1177/1471082X261457748) in Statistical Modelling on 2026-07-20.

 ## Overview